Merriespruit tailings dam disaster: History of the dam

 The No 4 dam was in an unacceptable condition prior to failure.
-Contrary to legislative requirements, at the time of failure the dam did not have the capacity to maintain a 0.5-m freeboard during a one-in-100-year 24-hour storm.
+Contrary to legislative requirements, at the time of failure the dam did not have the capacity to maintain a 0.5 m freeboard during a one-in-100-year 24-hour storm.
 Satellite imagery showed that water was ponded against the northern wall in February 1994.

 Eyewitness accounts

 An eyewitness reported a strong stream of water entering the town downstream of the dam at 7:00 pm on the evening of the disaster, which was not the first time such a phenomenon had occurred.
 One person reported seeing water flowing over the top of the dam wall.
 When the mining company and contractor arrived at the site that evening, one of the contractor's employees found water lapping the top penstock ring; he then removed rings from the two penstock outlets.
 Another employee saw blocks of tailings toppling from the tailings buttress.
-Before they could warn the inhabitants of the town they heard a loud bang and a wave of tailings and water flooded the town.
+Before they could warn the inhabitants of the town they heard a loud bang as the tailings dam failed and a wave of tailings and water flooded the town.

 Inquiry

-Separate investigations were carried out by the owner, operator, and the State.
+Separate investigations were carried out by the owner, the operator, and the State.

 A joint inquest/inquiry was run, with a judge appointed by the Minister of Justice.
 The State conducted investigations including looking at eyewitness accounts, weather and hydrological data, laboratory and in situ tailings testing, satellite imagery, and overtopping studies using a scale model.
 The mine and the contractor managing the tailings were found responsible for the disaster.
 The inquiry led to the introduction of a new Code of Practice for Mine Residue Deposits.

 The judge described the dam as a time bomb waiting to explode.

 The owner, operator and six of their employees were found guilty of negligence and heavy fines were imposed.
 It was discovered that economic pressure had led to a reduction in personnel related to the tailings dam, the metallurgical manager's direct management of the dam was reduced due to time constraints, and personnel had been promoted to positions for which they did not have adequate experience.

 The South African government appointed the Council for Scientific and Industrial Research to investigate, which confirmed the conclusions reached; as a result the 1995 Draft Code of Practice for the Design, Operation, and Closure of Tailings Dams was introduced.